-The Early Career Professionals and Students SIG unites students and early career professionals interested in the clinical treatment and research of anxiety and depression.
-The group develops ADAA conference activities organized around topics specifically relevant to students and early career professionals, and offers an initial avenue for students and early career professionals to become more involved in ADAA by encouraging new and continuing ADAA membership.
+Unites students and early career professionals interested in the clinical treatment and research of anxiety and depression.
+The group develops ADAA conference activities organized around topics specifically relevant to students and early career professionals, and offers an initial avenue for students and early career professionals to become involved in ADAA.
+Early Career is typically defined as 5 years post degree attainment.
+View the SIG's 2021 Career Spotlights video series here.

-Chair Emeritus: Stephanie Woodrow, LCPC, NCC; Ashley Clausen, PhD; and Krystal Lewis, PhD
+Chair Emeritus: Lillian Reuman, PhD, Olivia Bogucki, PhD, Stephanie Woodrow, LCPC, NCC; Ashley Clausen, PhD; Krystal Lewis, PhD; Amanda Baker, PhD; Alex Bettis, PhD; Elle Brennan, PhD; Gopalkumar Rakesh, MD

 Video Series - Career Spotlights - 2020